jsiegenthaler/hueget/README.md

 # Reading the Status of your Hue Lights, Groups, Sensors and other Resources with hueget
 Enter a URL (in the format shown below) into your browser and press Enter.
-The ip address is the ip address of the device running hueget, eg: a raspberry pi.
+The ip address is the ip address of the device running hueget, e.g.: a raspberry pi.
 Examples:

 * Get status of light 31: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/lights/31